 From S/F Ratio to Frequency Ratio

 In older versions of Lotterycodex, the term “S/F ratio” (Success-to-Failure Ratio) was used to describe how often certain combinatorial groups appeared.
 However, this term could be misleading because “success” and “failure” are commonly associated with winning and losing, which is not the intended focus.
-In Lotterycodex v2, this has been replaced with “Frequency Ratio” to provide a clearer interpretation of a favorable shot.
+In this new version of Lotterycodex, this has been replaced with “Frequency Ratio” to provide a clearer interpretation of a favorable shot.
 This ratio highlights how often different combinatorial groups occur relative to the total possible combinations.
 Since Lotterycodex organizes combinations into structured templates based on composition, the new term makes it easier to understand that the analysis is about how frequently certain patterns appear, not about predicting wins or losses.

 New and Improved Combinatorial Group Classifications

-Combinatorial groups were once categorized broadly, but now they are classified into five distinct groups for better clarity.
-Dominant groups occur most frequently, while Prevalent groups are common but not as frequent.
+Combinatorial groups were once categorized broadly, but now they are classified into four distinct groups for better clarity.
+Prevalent groups occur most frequently.
 Occasional groups appear intermittently, whereas Rare groups are seen infrequently.
 Finally, Extremely Rare groups are the least likely to appear.
-This refined classification provides players a clearer way to understand how different groups behave over time, making it easier to analyze lottery patterns strategically.
+This refined classification provides players a clearer way to understand how different groups behave over time, making it easier to analyze lottery drawing patterns strategically.

 Play for Fun, Not Financial Gain